• By Nohad Ahsan

 Example: Global retailer Zara uses AI to understand and predict fashion trends.
 By aligning AI with its goal of providing on-trend inventory, Zara can quickly adapt its supply chain to customer preferences, reducing wasted inventory and increasing profits.

-Your Action: Identify specific, measurable goals for AI.
+Your Action: Take time to define your goals for AI.
+Ask yourself: How can AI improve your customer service, efficiency, or profitability?
 Consider objectives like “reduce customer churn by 10%” or “increase supply chain efficiency by 20%.”
 Such objectives give your AI projects direction and make it easier to track their impact on your bottom line, building a solid foundation for AI-readiness.

 2. Executive Buy-In and Long-Term Commitment to Drive AI-Readiness